All motifs

 Slow is the quicksand

-The quicksand is a metaphor for life sucking the speaker under, loneliness, the gradual process of realizing that the stars and cards are aligned against her.
+The quicksand is a metaphor for life sucking the speaker under, loneliness, the gradual process of realising that the stars and cards are aligned against her.
 The slow sinking mirrors her dawning recognition that the prophecy cannot be changed.

 Incidentalsinkingquicksandambiguity